manojtalawar835-eng/Java-Assignment/README.md

   4.1st and 2nd from the ArrayList object by using SubList() o/p https: https://github.com/manojtalawar835-eng/Java-      Assignment/blob/main/output_1b4.png

   5.ArrayList object by using remove by index o/p: https://github.com/manojtalawar835-eng/Java-Assignment/blob/main/output_1b5.png

+  1c.1 specified position ( 2nd) using iterator o/p :

+2.iterate through all elements in a linked list o/p:

+3.iterate a linked list in reverse order o/p :

+4.insert the specified element at the end of a linked list o/p : https:

+5.swaps two elements ( first and third elements ) in a linked list o/p: